 For all these reasons, downloading this app is a good choice, but the decision is even easier to make considering CMU is now partnered with Headspace.
 Campus Wellness offers free Headspace subscriptions for all university students, faculty and staff, as part of a new initiative towards psychological wellness on campus.

-If you’re new to meditation, Headspace offers a 10-day beginner’s course to get you started.
-As you use the app, you can tailor your experience to the sessions you like best, and how much time you have to spare.
+If a student is new to meditation, Headspace offers a 10-day beginner’s course to get started.
+As students use the app, they can tailor their experience to the sessions they like best, and how much time they have to spare.
 Some sessions are more guided, some are less guided.
 There are different meditation categories, too, for stress, anger, compassion, focus, sleep and more.

 Ready to get started?
-To redeem your free subscription, just login with your Andrew ID.
+To redeem their free subscription, students must login with their Andrew ID.

 2. Break a Sweat

-Everyone knows that working out is healthy for our minds and bodies, but did you know that CMU offers a variety of free workout classes?
+Everyone knows that working out is healthy for our minds and bodies, but does your student know that CMU offers a variety of free workout classes?

 Group Exercise, or Group-X, is a program at the university that’s evolved over the decades, and now offers 30-35 free weekly classes.
 Free fitness classes include: Zumba, kettlebell, HIIT (high intensity interval training), strength training, indoor cycling, yoga, combination strength and cardio classes, and kickboxing, to name a few.
-All you have to do is show your ID to the desk attendant, who will check you in for the class.
+All students have to do is show their IDs to the desk attendant, who then checks them in for the class.

 Not an avid gym-goer?
-If you feel clueless when it comes to exercise, classes with instructors to walk you through the process can lessen any initial anxieties or hesitations.
-And the social atmosphere of a class makes working out feel a lot less like “work,” and more about having fun.
+If your student feel clueless when it comes to exercise, classes with instructors are available to walk groups through the process, lessening initial anxieties or hesitations.
+Plus, the social atmosphere of a class makes working out less “work” and more fun!

 3. Find A Fury Companion